jamrod/TAPInterface/ReadMe.txt

 You'll need to run this on a different computer and you'll need a copy of the "parser.js" file also.
 Edit the following lines in "TestPage.js" to set the IP address and port

-var host = '10.152.8.200'; //set this to the IP address specified in "start.js" as svrHost
+var host = '10.152.8.200'; //set this to the IP address specified in "config.json" as "listeningAddress"

-var port = '7010'; //set this to the port specified in "start.js"  as svrPort
+var port = '7010'; //set this to the port specified in "config.json"  as "listeningPort"

 start the TAP interface with "start.js" before starting "TestPage.js"